advancedresearch/the_century_of_satire/origin.md

 Early Christians write texts in the 2nd century which claims authorship of disciples of Jesus.
 In these texts, they warn the readers against deception, implying they were writing against other competing sects.

-In the Sybilline oracles, "Logos" is regarded as a cross-cultural, mystical and secret, higher deity.
+In the Sibylline oracles, "Logos" is regarded as a cross-cultural, mystical and secret, higher deity.
 This means, different religious views were not regarded as herecy, but explained as cultural manifestation of a "true" underlying religion.
 The problem was that mystery cults disagreed about what this "true" underlying religion was.

 When the competition between Early Christian sects increases,